Frank Trenholm Coffyn: Biography

 He became interested in flight after witnessing a flight by Louis Paulhan in New York City in December 1909.
 His father knew one of the Wright Company's executives, and arranged a meeting with Wilbur Wright.
-Wilbur invited Coffyn to Dayton, Ohio where he began flight instruction in May 1910.
+Wilbur invited Coffyn to Dayton, Ohio, where he began flight instruction in May 1910.

-Coffyn flew with the Wright Exhibition Team until December 1910 where he trained pilots in Dayton, Ohio and he delivered aircraft to the United States Army in Texas.
-In 1912 he was hired by Russell A. Alger Jr. (1873–1930) of Detroit, Michigan to fly a Wright Flyer Model B over New York City.
+Coffyn flew with the Wright Exhibition Team until December 1910 where he trained pilots in Dayton, Ohio, and he delivered aircraft to the United States Army in Texas.

+In 1912 he was hired by Russell A. Alger Jr. (1873–1930) of Detroit, Michigan, to fly a Wright Flyer Model B over New York City.
 The Vitagraph Film Company had him shoot the first aerial footage of New York City where he flew under the Brooklyn Bridge and Williamsburg Bridge in his Mayea Boat & Aeroplane Works plane.
+During this period, Coffyn offered plane rides over Manhattan for $5, flying a delicate two-wing aircraft described as looking "as though it were made of tissue paper."
+His flights gave passengers a rare view of the city from the air, and the events were later documented in photographs preserved at the Library of Congress.

 In the mid-1920s Coffyn appeared in several Hollywood silent movies.